flatironinstitute/kachery-cloud/doc/create_kachery_zone.md

 ## Choose a name

-Since the name of the zone cannot be changed later and will be visible to users, you should consult with us about choosing an appropriate name.
+Before proceeding with the instructions below, please consult with us about an appropriate name for your zone.
+Since figURLs generated in your zone will have the name embedded, it may not be easy to change it later.

-Let's assume the name of the new zone will be `example`.
-Throughout the instructions below, replace `example` with the name of your zone.
+Let's assume that the name of the new zone is `example`.
+Whenever you see `example` in the instructions below, replace it with the name of your zone.

 ## Create a storage bucket